What are the two forms of semaglutide, and which is approved for weight loss?

 Can compounding pharmacies make oral semaglutide?

-Compounded semaglutide is almost exclusively prepared for subcutaneous injection, not oral administration.
-Oral delivery of peptides presents significant formulation challenges — peptides are degraded by digestive enzymes and have poor GI absorption without specific delivery systems.
-The branded Rybelsus tablet uses a proprietary absorption enhancer (SNAC) that is specific to Novo Nordisk's formulation.
-Reproducing this in a compounded oral form would require the same delivery technology, which 503A pharmacies do not typically have.
+Yes.
+Licensed 503A pharmacies prepare compounded semaglutide both as a subcutaneous injectable and as clinician-prescribed oral forms such as a daily tablet.
+Oral delivery of peptides presents real formulation challenges — peptides are degraded by digestive enzymes and have limited GI absorption without specific delivery systems.
+The branded Rybelsus tablet uses a proprietary absorption enhancer (SNAC) specific to Novo Nordisk's formulation, so compounded oral semaglutide is a different formulation approach rather than a copy of Rybelsus.
+Like every compounded medication, it is not FDA-approved; a clinician weighs the delivery-route tradeoffs during review.

 Should I take oral or injectable semaglutide for weight management?